matt-tyas/prototype-website/README.md

  * Run `$ scss-lint path/to/your/sass/files` on the scss to lint.

 ## Release history
+ * 16/06/14 V1.2 Added SVG min and placeholder image and font
- * 15/06/12 V1.1 Fixed issue with cmq no compiling to the correct directory, updated readme to include info scss lint
+ * 15/06/14 V1.1 Fixed issue with cmq no compiling to the correct directory, updated readme to include info on scss lint
- * 15/06/15 V1 HTML and SASS builds, grunt tasks are in place.
+ * 15/06/14 V1 HTML and SASS builds, grunt tasks are in place.